Skip to content

 Policy groupWhich users / teams / file sizes match this policyAdmin -> Policy Groups

-The primary node and follower currently use internal remote storage protocol v2.
+The primary node and follower currently use internal remote storage protocol v4, and the current primary requires the follower to support v4 as well.
 Before creating a remote policy or switching policy groups, have the primary node test the node connection once; the test result includes the protocol version, server version, and capability summary.

 1. Confirm the Follower Node Is Ready